UCASoft/UcaOrm/README.md

 ###### Update

-And now also
+And now just

 ``` java
     car.alter();
 ```

-##### 4.4.3 Create or Update many instance
+##### 4.4.3 Create or Update many instances

-If you have list of entities, you can insert/update them in one transaction.
+If you have list of entities, you can insert/update it's items in an one transaction.

 ``` java
     OrmTransaction.WorkInTransaction(new OrmTransaction.Worker() {